Home » Youngest Women Cricketers in International Cricket (ODI & T20I)

 During England’s 2004 tour of South Africa, Johmari stood out with two half-centuries and finished as the highest run-scorer of the series.
 Her early performances highlighted her immense potential and marked her as one of the brightest young talents in South African women’s cricket.

-Johmari Logtenberg
+Johmari Logtenberg (SA)

 Source: Crictv4u